 - The legislation and rules that apply to management of existing sources of risk

 - Evacuation plan in accordance with Swedish Work Environment Authority regulations on the design of the workplace and what to do in the event of any alarms

 - Preparation plans for potential accidents or near-accidents

-- How to use firefighting equipment, which persons that that can carry out first-aid actions and the routines for first-aid actions.
+- How to use fire extinguishing equipment, which persons that can carry out first-aid actions and the routines for first-aid actions.

 If an accident or damage occurs, you must report this to your manager, and make a report of occupational injury or incident.

 Different parts in laboratory operations may require permits, or a notification to a government authority.
 According to...

 ... the Swedish Environmental Code, chemical or biological laboratory operations with a premises greater than 5,000 sq m in area and for hospital operations must be declared.